Why I'm Thankful for Travel

 Thanks for showing me the value of experiences

 When you fall in love with travel, your perspective on monetary goods starts to change.
-Now, when I see something I want to buy for $80, I automatically weigh that against a roundtrip flight somewhere on a budget airline or a night at a hotel.
+Now, when I see something I want to buy for $80, I automatically weigh that against a round-trip flight somewhere on a budget airline or a night at a hotel.
 When I want a new outfit, I consider how I’ve lived out of a carry-on for two weeks and reevaluate the mess of clothes sitting in my closet.
-I’m not a minimalist by any means, but travel has sparked an awareness that I can thrive with far fewer things.
+I’m not a minimalist by any means, but travel has sparked an awareness that I can thrive with far fewer things (like these 21 items I don’t spend money on to buy more travel).

 Thanks for helping me love home